dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 It is strongly recommended to familiarize yourself with the [Azure Cosmos DB documentation](/azure/cosmos-db/introduction) before reading this section.

 > [!NOTE]
-> This provider only works with the Azure Cosmos DB for NoSQL of Azure Cosmos DB.
+> This provider only works with Azure Cosmos DB for NoSQL.

 ## Install